 Brazilian Studies Program

 The Brazilian Studies Program is an interdisciplinary collaboration that brings together scholars and students interested in pursuing and sharing research and scholarship on Brazil.
-Areas of special strength include Brazilian literature and film and contemporary Brazilian politics and policy.
+Areas of special strength include Brazilian literature, film, and contemporary politics and policy.

 Indiana University has the seventh-largest library collection in the country, and IU Libraries' Latin American and Caribbean collection is also one of the country's largest.
 Holdings of note include the Lilly Library's Mendel and Boxer rare book collections of interdisciplinary works on Andean and South American countries and Brazil.
 Learn more.